 A Powerful Channel in the Unified View

-Beacon technology creates powerful opportunities beyond the retail industry, and opens up a world of possibilities for forward-thinking businesses in many verticals.
+Beacon technology creates powerful opportunities beyond the retail industry, and opens up a world of possibilities for data-driven marketing for forward-thinking businesses in many verticals.
 Customers can save money and have a smoother buying process, businesses can offer incentives to drive demand, and marketers can utilize the data collected to create effective and efficient campaigns.

 Beacon technology is already becoming a valuable channel in the unified view of the customer.
 With real-time, location-based data linked to a customer’s unique profile, the possibilities for creative marketers are endless.